-The Hobby School’s research component is found within the Center for Public Policy, including programs and initiatives such as the Survey Research Institute, the Concept Visualization Lab, the EITM Summer Institute and the Civitas Project.
-Blending research and education, the Elizabeth D. Rockwell Center on Ethics and Leadership offers a variety of opportunities to students and scholars through its many programs.
+The Hobby School’s research component is found within the Center for Public Policy, including programs and initiatives such as the Survey Research Institute, the Concept Visualization Lab, the EITM Summer Institute and the Elizabeth D. Rockwell Center on Ethics and Leadership.
+Blending research and education, the Elizabeth D. Rockwell Center offers a variety of opportunities to students and scholars through its many programs.

 Public service and community engagement are also a vital component of the Hobby School as evidenced through the Hobby Fellows, Leland Fellows, the Civic Houston Internship Program, the nationally-accredited Certified Public Manager program, the Civic Engagement Boot Camp and various other programs and public events.

 Reinforcing the mission of our school’s namesake, William Pettus “Bill” Hobby and his family legacy of public service, we are laser-focused on making government work for the public good and putting creative public policy to work for the world.

 You can also register for the Hobby School newsletter to keep up with some of the other stuff we’re doing.
 Please look over to the left of this message and sign up.